carlshan/intro_to_mobile_app_development/tictactoe/README.md

-# Tic Tac Toe Tutorial
+# Part 1 of 3 of the Tic-Tac-Toe Tutorial
 In this tutorial we are going to make a tic-tac-toe game using React Native.

 Your final React Native app will look like the below: